Eugene "Eda" Wade: Doors for Malcolm X College (1971)

 In 1971, Wade painted murals on 32 doors for the now demolished Malcolm X College.
 The murals were painted on steel fire doors, which took him a total of 2 years to complete the project.
 The artist derived motifs from Black culture, Egyptian and West African Designs.
 For the Black Arts Movement in Chicago, these doors celebrates their historical pride, and became a monumental landmark for the local community.

 In 2017, the 32 doors were united and exhibited in the Chicago Cultural Center at the Sidney R. Yates Hall.

 Cramton Auditorium Mural (1976)

 The Cramton Auditorium Mural was created in 1976 at Howard University in Washington D.C.
 Howard University's Fine Arts program encourages its students to engage in politics and its analysis.
 Wade painted famous African-American abolitionists such as Frederick Douglass and Harriet Tubman, Malcolm X and Martin Luther King Jr.

 Later years

-At the age of 81 (on April 15, 2021), Eugene "Edaw" Wade passed away from natural causes in his home town – Baton Rouge.
+At the age of 81 (on April 15, 2021), Eugene "Edaw" Wade died from natural causes in his home town – Baton Rouge.
 Wade is survived by his daughters Martha A. Wade, Jessica Scott-Wade, Elizabeth J. Wade., Ivy Scott-Wade.
 Two sons Durand and Manaseh, his brother Robert, and five grandchildren.
 A memorial in Chicago was held later that year in June, which featured Wade's videos and art works.